Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Be happy in the moment, that's enough.
-Each moment is all we need, not more."
+> "Always show more kindness than seems necessary because the person receiving it needs it more than you will ever know."
-> — **Mother Teresa**
+> — **Colin Powell**

 ---